cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

-The automated fingerprint matching generally required the detection of different fingerprint features (aggregate characteristics of ridges, and minutia points) and then the use of fingerprint matching algorithm, which can do both one-to- one and one-to- many matching operations.
+The automated fingerprint matching generally required the detection of different fingerprint features (aggregate characteristics of ridges, and minutia points) and then the use of fingerprint matching algorithm, which can do both one-to-one and one-to-many matching operations.
 Based on the number of matches a proximity score (distance or similarity) can be calculated.